roguepikachu/kyklos/docs/user/GLOSSARY.md

 ## Scaling Behavior

 ### Grace Period
 An optional delay before downscaling.
 Configured via `spec.gracePeriodSeconds`.
-Only applies when reducing replicas.
+Only applies when reducing replicas (not scale-up).
+During the grace period, the controller maintains current replicas but shows "grace-period-active" reason in status.
+The next boundary is set to LastScaleTime + gracePeriodSeconds.
+Maximum allowed: 3600 seconds (1 hour).
 Useful for connection draining or workload completion.

 ### Pause
 A mode where Kyklos computes the desired state and updates status but does not modify the target deployment.
 Set via `spec.pause: true`.
 Used for manual overrides or testing configurations.